 Most visitors to French Polynesia spend at least one night in Papeete, either upon arrival or return.
 Eat well at Le Lotus, located at the InterContinental Tahiti.
 As the only restaurant on the island of Tahiti in partnership with a chef from a two-Michelin-starred restaurant, it serves a gustatory gamut from pan-fried pomfret with plantain to foie gras.

 Lording over Maita Beach on Bora Bora, chef and owner Damien Rinaldi-Dovio, who trained under legendary French chef Paul Bocuse, dishes up the elegance of Paris in an intimate island setting.
-Expect daily menus of multiple, French-intoned courses, each paired with the finest wine
+Expect daily menus of multiple, French-intoned courses, each paired with the finest wine and champagne.

 In the heart of Papeete, French flair is fused with Tahitian ingredients at this romantic, 24-year-old restaurant, now in a new setting.
 Expect to swoon over scallops and mahi mahi infused with Tahitian vanilla from the island of Taha’a, tuna with black sesame, crab ravioli — even escargots — from chef Jean Charles.